Mikhus/canvas-gauges/pages/documentation/user-guide/using-as-component.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-Canvas gauges provides a declarative way of injection gauges into HTML-page.
+Canvas gauges provides a declarative way to injection gauges into HTML-page.
 Each gauge is a simply HTML canvas element.
-When the custom element obtains attribute "data-type" with one of "linear-gauge" or "radial-gauge" values it automatically becomes treated as gauge component and is rendered correspondingly.
+When the custom element obtains attribute "data-type" with one of "linear-gauge" or "radial-gauge" values, it automatically becomes treated as gauge component and is rendered correspondingly.

-Gauges support in-runtime injection/modifying config options via adding/changing/removing configuration attributes.
+Gauges support injection/modification of config options via adding/changing/removing configuration attributes at runtime.
 All configuration attributes should start with "data-" prefix to produce valid HTML output.
 All attribute names correspondingly mapped into gauge configuration options.

 ## Declaring Gauges